-- Just over 25% of the world’s population are children (0-14), which equals roughly 1.9 billion children across the globe;
+- Just over 25% of the world’s population are children (0-14), which equals roughly 1.9 billion children across the globe.

 - About 31% of children are raised in Christian families, which means nearly 600 million kids are expecting to see a surprise under their Christmas tree every year.
-We will assume all are on the “Nice” list;
+We will assume all are on the “Nice” list.

-- If the average gift received per child is 2 pounds, Santa has to ship 600,000 tons of presents across the world;
+- If the average gift received per child is 2 pounds, Santa has to ship 600,000 tons of presents across the world.

-- If Santa would consider using human help, he would need approximately 30,000 trucks or 17,000 airplanes;
+- If Santa would consider using human help, he would need approximately 30,000 trucks or 17,000 airplanes.

 - All this happens in one mega multi-stop sleighload.
 We won’t even consider HOS (I think buried in the rules is an exemption for Mr. Kringle) or refueling of his reindeer.

-So how does this mega-feat of logistics and transportation happen?
 Father Christmas has nearly a year to develop his transportation strategy for the upcoming season.
 Some considerations:

 - What is the desired end state?
 Happy Children.